GI Bill® Worksheet

 Veteran Benefits and Services

 The University of Iowa is approved as a training facility for veterans.
-The Office of Veterans Services is located in two places depending on need.
-The two offices together coordinate the University's services to the approximately 550 veterans attending classes and receiving veterans benefits.
+Veteran Services are located in two places depending upon services needed.
+The two offices together coordinate the University's services to the approximately 550 Veterans attending classes and receiving Veteran benefits.

 You may email us at email@example.com.